Optimal parameter estimation for linear SPDEs from multiple measurements: Joint parameter estimation

 We show now that the augmented MLE $\hat{\theta}_{\delta}$ satisfies a CLT as $\delta\rightarrow0$.
 Replacing $dX_{\delta,k}(t)$ in the definition of the augmented MLE by the right hand side in \eqref{eq:SPDEk} yields the basic decomposition

 with the martingale term

 If the Brownian motions $W_k$ are independent, then the matrix $\mathcal{I}_{\delta}$ corresponds to the quadratic co-variation process of $\mathcal{M}_{\delta}$ and we therefore expect $\mathcal{I}_{\delta}^{-1/2}\mathcal{M}_{\delta}$ to follow approximately a multivariate normal distribution.
 The rate at which the estimation error in \eqref{eq:basicError} vanishes corresponds to the speed at which the components of the observed Fisher information diverge.
-Exploiting scaling properties of the underlying semigroup we will see that this depends on the action of the `highest order' operators
+Exploiting scaling properties of the underlying semigroup (cf. Lemma \ref{rescaledsemigroup}), we will see that this depends on its action on the point spread functions $K_{\delta,x_k}$.
+We define a diagonal matrix of scaling coefficients $\rho_{\delta}\in \R^{p\times p}$,